Skip to content

 MCP tool names are automatically stripped of their mcp__<server>__ prefix before classification.
 For example, mcp__github-audited__create_branch is classified as create_branch (write).
 This means taxonomy mappings and policy rules use bare tool names.

-For more precise classification than prefix-based inference, provide a -taxonomy JSON file mapping tool names to action types:
+For more precise classification than prefix-based inference, provide a -taxonomy JSON file mapping tool names to action types.
+Bundled taxonomies (see below) are loaded automatically; the -taxonomy file is merged on top and wins on tool-name conflicts.

 {